 David is responsible for the production of reports at SSEF.
 This includes preparation of SSEF’s reports, quality control and activating validation features (such as Prooftag and MySSEF) of reports.
 He is assisted in his work by Thomas.

 Piotr joined SSEF in 2010.
 He has a Master in Geosciences from the University of Basel.
 His research focus has been on LA-ICP-MS of sapphires from different origins.
-He is assisted in IT by Eli and Marc.
+He is assisted in IT by Eli.

 Prof. Dr. Henry A. Hänni is a research associate with SSEF.
 He was director of SSEF from 1990-2009.
 He received his doctorate in Mineralogy from the University of Basel in 1980 and earned the title of professor in 1996 from the same university.
 He received his FGA Diploma in 1978.
 He has been regularly teaching gemmology courses at Basel and Lausanne universities for three decades.
 Prof. Hänni has published over 150 articles on gemstones and analytical techniques in numerous journals.